bkuhlmann/archiver/README.md

 # Troubleshooting

-* Rsync Error Code 23 - If you see this in the backup log, it is most likely because the source file/directory no longer exists.
+* Rsync Error 23 - If you see this in the backup log, it is most likely because the source file/directory no longer exists.
   Update your manifest.txt to fix accordingly.

 # Contributions